What is Wangiri fraud?

-Wangiri, in Japanese, means "one-andcut."
-That is, one ring and a cut off phone call.
+Wangiri, in Japanese, means “one-and-cut.”
+That is, one ring and a cut off the phone call.
 A wangiri phone fraud scheme relies on this single ring method for a quick way to make money.
 It works like this:

 - A fraudster sets up a computer to dial a large number of phone numbers at random.
 Each rings just once, then hangs up.

-- This leaves a number as a missed call on the recipients' phone.
+- This leaves a number as a missed call on each recipients’ phone.

-- Curious users often see the missed call and believe a legitimate call was cut off, or are simply curious as to who called, so they dial the missed number.
+- Subscribers see the missed call and believe a legitimate call was cut off, or are simply curious as to who called.
+So they dial the missed number.

 - The number turns out to be a premium rate number—anything from advertising, to “free prizes,” to sex services.